aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 # Converting our data ingestion to use Polars + Some general improvements to the script

 ## What is Polars
 Polars is a data frame library, similar to Pandas.
 It is built in Rust and optimised for speed.
-This isn't an 'Intro to Polars' article OR a 'Pandas v Polars' article (of which there are many online - including some by a course Tutor [Luis](https://medium.com/gitconnected/polars-vs-dask-fighting-on-parallel-computing-f2a17a100274)).
+This isn't an 'Intro to Polars' article OR a 'Pandas v Polars' article (of which there are many online - including some by our course Tutor [Luis](https://medium.com/gitconnected/polars-vs-dask-fighting-on-parallel-computing-f2a17a100274)).
 So I'll leave the intro at that.

 ## Starting with the results
 Polars Total Time Taken: 6.958 seconds